 You can definitely film yourself or the course instructor going through the presentation just like what you’d see when you’re at a live presentation.
 Otherwise, I know I’d much rather view course material with a voice over along with a nice, professional visual presentation.

 If you can model Brendon Burchard who speaks into the camera with minimal visual aids then that’s great.
 However, his material isn’t the most challenging (it is very valuable though).
 He doesn’t typically need diagrams and images to help explain the material and if he does he uses very minimal visual aids (sometimes just post-it notes on a board).
 But this style won’t work with all online courses.

 Voice Overs vs Live Recordings

 Sometimes watching screen captures or a presentation plus seeing you is a distraction.
-Seeing you doesn’t add anything to the presentation.
+Seeing you doesn’t always add to the presentation.

 I’ve viewed many screen-in-screen videos where the person is there on camera as they go through screen captures or some other visuals.
 I just don’t see what having them there adds.
 Often they may be doing something distracting and it takes away from the presentation.
 Sometimes they’re just talking, but I’ll find myself checking to see what they’re doing.
 When the material is complex then often I think it’s better to just record a voice over and add the presentation on top of it.

 It looks professional and it works great for many different types of eLearning content.